Meaning & Purpose: What Truly Matters to YOU ?

 Finally, in order to make more ‘towards moves’, we also need to develop skills in dealing with difficult thoughts, emotions, physical urges and sensations.
 These are bound to ‘show up’ as we step into the unknown and move towards the things that we deeply care about.
 Often, these ‘skills’ are very specific – they are not things we can read about on a screen or a page.
 These skills are best learned in therapy, because therapy can guide us to attend to areas that we cannot see clearly for ourselves.

-Knowing these things will allow you to respond to demands of challenging situations in improved ways that are workable in terms of your needs, the people you care about the most, and the version of yourself that you ultimately want to be.
+Knowing these things will allow you to respond to the demands of challenging situations in improved ways that are workable in terms of your needs, the people you care about most, and the version of yourself that you ultimately want to be.

 Further Resources